CHURCH PLANTING

 — C. Peter Wagner

 Our heart as a network is to live out the great commission and the great commandment simultaneously.
 According to C. Peter Wagner, “Planting new churches is the most effective evangelistic methodology known under heaven.”
 We want to inspire, encourage, and connect those who feel called to plant a new church in eastern Kentucky, to step out in faith and go.
-New Beginnings, one of our founding partners is a 7 year old church plant in Pikeville, KY and we’ve had one church plant in Whitesburg, KY, Rooted Church, that has come out of network activities.
+New Beginnings, one of our founding partners is a 7 year old church plant in Pikeville, KY.
 If you’re interested in planting, our primary partner for support is Southland Christian Church.
 You can find more information about their Church Planting initiative here or email churchplanting@southland.church to begin a conversation.

 Southland’s Church Planting Story